Should you remove the pool before listing?

 A standard Sacramento-area partial fill-in usually falls around $4,500-$9,000 for concrete or gunite pools, while full removal commonly runs $10,000-$20,000+.
 The machine work can be quick, but permit review, access planning, deck scope, disposal, and grading should be planned before the listing calendar is locked.
 A four-week timeline is possible for simple work; eight weeks is safer when permits, surveys, or full removal are involved.

-What buyers and inspectors ask
+What do buyers and inspectors ask?

 - Was it a full removal or partial fill-in?